openvinotoolkit/open_model_zoo/demos/handwritten_text_recognition_demo/python/README.md

 ## Demo Output

-The application uses the terminal to show resulting recognition text and inference performance.
+The application uses the terminal to show resulting recognition text.
+The demo reports

+* **Latency**: total processing time required to process input data (from reading the data to displaying the results).

 ## See Also